daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 ## VPC Endpoints

-Endpoints provide private access to AWS services within a VPC using a private network instead of the public network (www), powered by AWS PrivateLink.
+Endpoints allows customers to private connect to AWS services powered by PrivateLink using a private network instead of the public network (www).
 This gives you enhanced security and lower latency to access AWS services.

 There are two kinds of endpoints: